EddieIvan01/iox/README.md

 ./iox fwd -l *8888 -l 33890 -k 656565
 ```

-It's easy to understand: traffic between be-controlled host and our VPS:8888 will be encrypted, the pre-shared secret key is 'AAA', `iox` will use it to generate seed key and IV, then encrypt with Xchacha20 (replace AES-CTR with Xchacha20 in v0.3 version)
+It's easy to understand: traffic between be-controlled host and our VPS:8888 will be encrypted, the pre-shared secret key is 'AAA', `iox` will use it to generate seed key and nonce **(Normally, nonce shouldn't be reused.
+But consider that iox's encryption is only for bypassing IDS, in order not to allocate extra space, the TCP stream encryption will reuse the nonce)**, then encrypt with Xchacha20 (replace AES-CTR with Xchacha20 in v0.3 version)

 So, the `*` should be used in pairs